OUR FOCUS

 2016

 Plan for Conservation and Development adopted to guide next decade of land use.
-Land bank is featured as a recommendation for assisting city implement various land use strategies.
+Land bank is featured as a recommendation for assisting the city implementation of various land use strategies.
 Harold Webster Smith Foundation (HWSF) contracts with Center for Community Progress to review Waterbury strategies for addressing blight.
-HWSF subsequently provides seed capital for City to hire Community Development Planner to implement some of CCP's recommendations.
+HWSF subsequently provides seed capital for the City to hire Community Development Planner to implement some of CCP's recommendations.

 2014